kulkarnipreetam/kulkarnipreetam.github.io/README.md

 Built using HTML5, CSS3 (Prologue template by HTML5 UP), JavaScript, and FontAwesome icons.
 Hosted via GitHub Pages.

+## Credits

+This website was built using a customized version of the **Prologue** template by [HTML5 UP](https://html5up.net), originally created by [@ajlkn](https://twitter.com/ajlkn).
+The original template is licensed under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).

+**This site uses a customized HTML5 UP template and is not intended for reuse or redistribution.**

 ---

 Thank you for visiting my portfolio!